RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2022-10-29-RLStudio_cartpole_algorithms_comparison.md

 ### SIMPLE SCENARIO ACHIEVEMENTS

-While qlearning is not able to perform more than XX steps.
+While qlearning is not able to perform more than 400 steps.
 DQN learns to keep the pole always vertical in a non perturbation scenario.
-However, if we trained infinitely we would have likely achieved a perfect agent in qlearning
+However, if we trained infinitely we would have likely achieved a perfect agent in qlearning (lookout for the next post)

 <p><img src="/2020-phd-ruben-lucas/assets/images/results_images/cartpole/algorithms_comparison/dqn_qlearning_base_inference.png" alt="map" class="img-responsive" /></p>